What Is A Homestead Exemption And How Does It Work?

 A homestead exemption provides a homeowner some relief with their property taxes.
 Certain states offer this tax exemption while others hold similar tax policies.
 It protects a certain amount of the home’s assessed value from state property taxes, reducing the amount you’ll owe annually.

 A homestead exemption can benefit homeowners if one spouse in a two-income household dies.
 It can also protect homeowners who are at risk of losing their homes to creditors.

-Depending on what state you live in, you can either exempt a percentage from your home’s value from property taxes or a set dollar amount.
-If your state bases the exemption on a percentage method, the exemption is increasingly valuable to people with more valuable homes.
+Depending on where you live, you’ll either exempt a percentage of your home’s value or a set dollar amount.
+A deduction based on a percentage is more valuable to homeowners with more expensive homes.

 Most states have a homestead exemption.
-Forty-six states have homestead exemptions that include general homestead laws, homestead tax exemptions, and more.
+Forty-six have homestead exemptions that include general homestead laws and homestead tax exemptions.
 Additionally, every state but Delaware offers a version of property tax relief for veterans or disabled veterans.

-In the same example, if you live in a state where 25% of your property’s value can be exempted, your taxable value would be $150,000.
-Your tax bill would also decrease to $1,500.
-However, homes with higher values will see more tax relief, and homes with lower values will see less tax relief in states that use a percentage system.
+Or let’s say you live in a state where 25% of your property’s value can be exempted.
+This means your taxable value would be $150,000 and your tax bill would also decrease to $1,500.
+Homes with higher values will see more tax relief, and homes with lower values will see less tax relief in states that use a percentage system.

 There are several qualifications for a homestead exemption.
 They include:

-- The property in question must be the owner’s primary residence, hence the “homestead” in the title.
-Rental or investment properties will not be accepted.
+- The property in question must be the owner’s primary residence – rental and investment properties will not be accepted.

 - Only the primary owner of the property or the surviving spouse can apply.